Scaling Algorithms for Weighted Matching in General Graphs: Implementing Edmonds' Search

 We first consider the case when $e\in M$ or $e=\bottom$, so $v$ is designated {\em outer}.
 If $v$ is not contained in any blossom we call $\schedule(v)$ to schedule {\em grow} and {\em blossom formation} events for all unmatched edges incident to $v$.
 If $B=\SFlist(v)$ is a non-trivial (outer) blossom we call $\UFaddedge(v',v)$ and $\UFunite(v',v)$, for each $v'\in B\backslash\{v\}$, then call $\schedule(v')$ for each $v'\in B$.
 (Recall that in order to apply~\cite{GT85}, the members of every outer blossom must form a contiguous subset of $T$.)

 Suppose $e=(u,v)\not\in M$ and that $v$ is not contained in any blossom.
 If $v$ is free then we have found an augmenting path and are done.
-Otherwise we call $\schedule(v)$ to schedule the grow step for $v$'s matched edge.\footnote{Under Criterion~\ref{crit1} this would always happen immediately, but under the other Criteria it could happen after 0, 1, or 2 dual adjustments.} If $B=\SFlist(v)$ is a non-trivial (inner) blossom, find $b$ and the even-length path $P$ from $v$ to $b$ in $E_B$, in $O(|P|)$ time.
-For each edge $e\in P$ call $\UFaddedge(e)$ in order to include $P$ in $T$.\footnote{The idea here is to include the minimal portion of $E_B$ necessary to ensure connectivity.
+Otherwise we call $\schedule(v)$ to schedule the grow step for $v$'s matched edge.\footnote{Under Criterion~\ref{crit1} this would always happen immediately, but under the other Criteria it could happen after 0, 1, or 2 dual adjustments.} If $B=\SFlist(v)$ is a non-trivial (inner) blossom, find the base $b$ of $B$ and the even-length path $P$ from $v$ to $b$ in $E_B$, in $O(|P|)$ time.\footnote{The data structures involved in generating even-length paths through blossoms and finding the current base are well understood.
+See Gabow~\cite{Gabow76}, for example.} For each edge $e\in P$ call $\UFaddedge(e)$ in order to include $P$ in $T$.\footnote{The idea here is to include the minimal portion of $E_B$ necessary to ensure connectivity.
 The rest of $B$ cannot be included in $T$ yet because parts of it may break off when $B$ is dissolved.} If $b$ is free then we have found an augmenting path; if not then we call $\schedule(b)$ to schedule $B$'s blossom dissolution event and the grow event for $b$'s matched edge.